iremcetin/Attri-VAE/README.md

-# Attri-VAE: Generating attribute-based interpretations from medical images using VAEs
+# Attri-VAE: attribute-based, disentangled and interpretable representations of medical images with variational autoencoders

 ### Training